Majoburo/Diagnosis/README.md

 galaxies_{CATALOG}_{EVENT}.dat

-List of all galaxies within the 90% confidence region observable by HET.
+List of all galaxies, within the 90% confidence region observable by HET, with at most 99% of the probability of the most probable galaxy .

 LSTs_{EVENT}.out

-List of galaxies with at most 99% of the probability of the most probable galaxy with their corresponding LSTs.
+List of at most 50 most probable observable galaxies with their corresponding LSTs.

 MOLL_GWHET_{EVENT}.pdf